Naxal allowance to policemen stopped in Chhattisgarh

 The Chhattisgarh government has not renewed the orders of former BJP government that allowed the Naxal allowance to policemen posted in Bastar and Rajnandgaon districts.

-The order dated October 10, 2015 stated that the government will give 50%, 35%, and 15% of basic salary as Naxal allowance to A, B, and C grade policemen posted in all police stations of Bastar district and nine police stations of Naxal affected Rajnandgaon district from July 1, 2015.
+The order dated October 10, 2015 stated that the government will give 50 per cent, 35 per cent, and 15 per cent of basic salary as Naxal allowance to A, B, and C grade policemen posted in all police stations of Bastar district and nine police stations of Naxal affected Rajnandgaon district from July 1, 2015.

 The BJP government also stated that the order will be in force till the financial year 2018-19 and its future will depend on review before March 31, 2019.